padjipp237/BI-reports/README.md

 # BI-reports
-Dashboards and reports created in PowerBI.
+Dashboards and reports created in PowerBI
 -   From idea to visual.
-    finance.
+-   finance
-    BILLIONS
+-   BILLIONS